ZystemProd/z-build-order/README.md

 replays to `/upload` on that server and populate the **Build Order** text area with the parsed results.
 Pass `debug=true` in the form data to receive a JSON response with a `build` string and `debug` lines indicating whether each entry came from a start or completion event.
+When this flag is set, the build lines themselves include `(start)` or `(born)` after each unit to show where the timestamp originated.